18F/API-All-the-X/pages/agency_support.md

 ---
 layout: page
-title: "Agency Support"
-authors: "Gray Brooks"
+title: "Direct Support Available to Agencies"

 ---

-## Direct support available to agencies

 ### Contract Support
 This session assists an agency team that is assembling paperwork for a new contract or a modification to an existing contract.
 This may be used at the start or to refine an existing draft.
 These sessions can be in person, via virtual meeting, or conference call.